Premier's Technology Council Members Biographies

 McCarthy Tétrault LLP

-Ms. Slusarchuk received her LL.B. from McGill University and her J.D. from Chicago Kent-College of Law (Order of the Coif).
-Ms. Slusarchuk was initially admitted in New South Wales, Australia and subsequently admitted in Colorado, Illinois, British Columbia and Ontario.
-She remains licensed to practice law in Colorado, Illinois, British Columbia and Ontario.
+Ms. Slusarchuk received her Bachelor of Laws from McGill University and her J.D. from Chicago Kent-College of Law (Order of the Coif).
+Ms. Slusarchuk is licensed to practice law in Colorado, Illinois, British Columbia and Ontario.

 Morgan Sturdy Independent Director